Government and Regulatory Affairs

 London Chapter members contributed to submissions by ISACA to the following public consultations from UK and international governmental entities.
 These align with ISACA Global's advocacy and government relations

-2023 Corporate Governance Code Consultation by the Financial Reporting Council Consultation was responded to by ISACA in September 2023.
+2023 Corporate Governance Code Consultation by the Financial Reporting Council Consultation was responded to by ISACA and from which an update to the revised UK Corporate Governance Code was published in March 2024

-Policy paper on AI regulation by the Department for Science, Innovation and Technology Consultation from June 2023 (outcomes still awaited).
+2023 Policy paper on AI regulation by the Department for Science, Innovation and Technology

 ISACA responded in May 2023 to a UK Government call for views on software resilience and security for businesses and organisations; considering risks across the entire software lifecycle and where government should direct its resources to have the most impact.